exosphere-project/exosphere/docs/config-options.md

 Banners are deployed through an optional JSON file, allowing deployers to show and update banners in the Exosphere interface.
 This JSON file will be polled by the Exosphere client.

-In your `config.js`, you can change the URL to this file to point to a custom endpoint (any URL which returns a valid `Banners` JSON response)
+In your `config.js`, you can change `bannersUrl` to use a custom endpoint (any URL which returns a valid `Banners` JSON response).
+If you leave this set to null, it will default to `banners.json`.

 ```
-"bannersUrl": "/banners.json"
+"bannersUrl": "/banners.json",
 ```

 Banners may be configured with both start and end times to display banners during a certain time period, as well as a `level` to adjust the color and icon shown along with a banner.